iCliniq Logo

 Despite these historic improvements in understanding radiotherapy and its consequences on normal tissue, radiation dermatitis remains one of the typical side effects of modern radiotherapy.

-Radiotherapy is a fundamental part of curative breast cancer therapy, and it has been calculated that 45 % of all breast cancer cases obtain radiotherapy.
+Radiotherapy is a fundamental part of curative breast cancer therapy, and it has been calculated that 45 percent of all breast cancer cases obtain radiotherapy.

 • Dry desquamation, like dryness, skin itching, and peeling.

-• Moist desquamation like moist, oozing, redness, exposure of the dermis, and necrosis.
+• Moist desquamation is moist, oozing, redness, exposure of the dermis, and necrosis.

-Following the conclusion of radiotherapy, patients might develop cutaneous fibrosis, which includes transformations in skin texture, skin retraction, telangiectasia, ache, and skin itching radiodermatitis (that also) not only impacts breast skin.
+Following the conclusion of radiotherapy, patients might develop cutaneous fibrosis (skin condition where the dermis accumulates excess extracellular matrix), which includes transformations in skin texture, skin retraction, telangiectasia (small and dilated blood vessels seen over the skin), aches, and skin itching radiodermatitis (that also) not only impacts breast skin.

 Qualitative analysis and examination articles have indicated that cases may undergo radiodermatitis as: